 Center for Spirituality and Action

 Our life in Christ is grounded in community and mutuality, and we need companions along the way as we seek to deepen our relationships with God, others, self and creation.
-Drawing on tried-and-true monastic rhythms of prayer and service, Saint Mark’s is launching a new venture in Fall 2024 inviting individuals who seek to go deeper in their spiritual practices to form intentional community.
+Drawing on tried-and-true monastic rhythms of prayer and service, Saint Mark’s invites individuals who seek to go deeper in their spiritual practices to form intentional community.
 Participants will form mutual commitments to daily prayer, regular gatherings for worship and spiritual formation, occasional retreats, and spiritual direction—all of which informs our service in the world, which in turn informs our prayer life.
 Leffler House on the Cathedral campus will serve as base camp for The Center for Spirituality and Action.

 The Wisdom School